The efficacy of tournament designs: Introduction

 \section{Introduction}

 We study the following \emph{ranking problem}.
 There is a set of alternatives (``players''), characterised by a single attribute (``strength'').
 The decision-maker does not know the true strengths but can observe the outcome of paired comparisons (``matches'') between any two players.
 The results of these clashes are noisy in the sense that a stronger player does not always defeat a weaker one, however, the winning probability monotonically increases as a function of the difference in ability.
 The aim is to rank \emph{all} players according to their strengths as well as possible.
+However, we do not consider ties and home advantage.

 The schedule of paired comparisons is called \emph{tournament format}.
 The economics, management science, and sports literature mostly discuss the situation when the players choose the intensity of their effort, and the principal's objective is to provide incentives for achieving its goal(s) \citep{LazearRosen1981, Rosen1986, Taylor1995, Prendergast1999, Szymanski2003, OrrisonSchotterWeigelt2004, BrownMinor2014, BimpikisEhsaniMostagir2019}.
-On the contrary, here we consider the level of effort to be fixed: it is assumed that all players always choose to perform at their best.
+On the contrary, here we consider the level of effort to be fixed: it is assumed that all players always perform at their best.
 This can be a realistic hypothesis in many high-stake environments like crowdsourcing contests \citep{HouZhang2021}, elections \citep{KlumppPolborn2006}, innovation races \citep{HarrisVickers1987, Yucesan2013, AlesChoKorpeoglu2017}, musical competitions \citep{GinsburghVanOurs2003}, or sports tournaments \citep{Palacios-HuertaVolij2009}.